litedb-org/semantic-kernel/dotnet/src/VectorData/LiteDb/README.md

 ```

 The store-level generator is inherited by collections, but you can override it per collection via `LiteDbCollectionOptions` or per property through a `VectorStoreCollectionDefinition`.

+## Batch upserts and transactions

+`UpsertAsync(IEnumerable<TRecord>)` executes inside a LiteDB transaction.
+Either all documents in the batch are written or an exception is thrown and the collection is left unchanged.
+Single-record upserts skip the transaction for better throughput.

 ## Dependency injection